its-philipp/mcp_audit_compliance_platform/PROJECT_STATUS.md

 - [A2A Implementation Plan](./A2A_IMPLEMENTATION_PLAN.md)
 - [Microservices Version](../kpmg_a2a_audit_compliance_network/)
 - Google A2A Protocol Documentation (TBD)
-- LangChain AgentExecutor Examples (TBD)
+- Google A2A Framework Base Classes Documentation (TBD)